gcallah/work/chaps/weber.md

 would only have an edge "in the *potentially short period* before those other groups... could adopt the same economic conduct" (2005b: 140).

+### Just Who Were These Calvinist Entrepreurs?

+As Kaelber notes, "Weber provided surprisingly little empirical evidence of capitalist entrepreneurs who went diligently and spartanly about their calling..."
+(2005b: 143).

 ### Is the 'Spirit of Capitalism' a Cause or a Feature of Capitalism?